klis87/redux-requests/packages/redux-saga-requests-graphql/README.md

 ```

 Be aware, that all queries are executed as `takeLatest`, and mutations as `takeEvery`,
-see [redux-saga-requests docs](https://github.com/klis87/redux-saga-requests) for more details
+see [redux-requests docs](https://github.com/klis87/redux-requests) for more details
 and how to adjust it if you need it.

 Upload files according to [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec), which is also used by other